 Lyme Disease – A Tick-borne Bacterial Infection

 Lyme disease symptoms are highly diverse and appear to mimic many other possible illnesses.
-Typical symptoms of Lyme disease include, fever, headache, fatigue and characteristic rash called erythema migrans.
-(Wormser, Dattwyler et al. 2006; CDC 2015).
-Treatment is usually managed in the early stages with antibiotics (doxycycline, amoxicillin, cefuroxime axetil).
-However, if left untreated, the infection can spread to multiple tissues and organs including joints, the heart and the nervous system and require intravenous administration of antibiotics (ceftriaxone or penicillin).
+Typical symptoms of Lyme disease include fever, headache, fatigue, and a characteristic rash called erythema migrans.
+(Wormser, Dattwyler et al. 2006; CDC 2015) Treatment is usually managed in the early stages with antibiotics (doxycycline, amoxicillin, cefuroxime axetil).
+However, if left untreated, the infection can spread to multiple tissues and organs including joints, the heart, and the nervous system, and it can require intravenous administration of antibiotics (ceftriaxone or penicillin).
 As the infection spreads, the ability to manage the symptoms and consequences becomes more complicated.
-An expert panel of the Infectious Diseases Society of America has developed guidelines for the clinical assessment, treatment and prevention of Lyme disease (Wormser, Dattwyler et al. 2006) The CDC has an excellent patient brochure that describes Lyme disease that clinicians may find helpful in supporting the needs of the patient.
-(CDC 2017)

 A Dysfunctional MHC HLA Complex May Predispose Individuals to Autoimmune Disease

-The ligand for the activated T-helper cell receptor is a major histocompatibility complex (MHC), which is a complex of genes coding for a family of proteins, many of which function in the immune system.
-In particular, HLA-DR (Human Leukocyte Antigen-antigen D Related) is an MHC class II cell surface receptor encoded by the human leukocyte antigen complex on chromosome 6.
+HLA-DR (Human Leukocyte Antigen-antigen D Related) is an MHC class II cell surface receptor encoded by the human leukocyte antigen complex on chromosome 6.
 The complex of HLA-DR and its ligand (a peptide of 9 amino acids in length or longer) constitutes a ligand for the CD4+T helper cell receptor.
 The primary function of HLA-DR is to present peptide antigens, potentially foreign in origin, to the immune system for the purpose of eliciting or suppressing T-helper cell responses that lead to the production of antibodies against the same peptide antigen.
-Antigen presenting cells (macrophages, B-cells and dendritic cells are the cells in which DR are typically found.
+Antigen presenting cells (macrophages, B cells, and dendritic cells) are the cells in which DR are typically found.
 Increased abundance of the DR antigen on the cell surface is often in response to stimulation.
-The HLA DR protein can be assayed as a marker for immune stimulation.(Stokkers, Reitsma et al. 1999)
+The HLA-DR protein can be assayed as a marker for immune stimulation.(Stokkers, Reitsma et al. 1999)